azoth-lang/azoth.language.reference/src/implementers-notes.md

 The fact that structs can implement traits also poses a problem.
 The struct would not normally have a vtable pointer in it, but a reference to the struct on the stack could be converted to a reference to a trait it implements.
 Where would the vtable pointer come from then?

-## Fat Pointers
+### Fat Pointers

-Instead of using a complicated vtable schemes, the preferred implementation is probably fat pointers.
+Instead of using a complicated vtable scheme, the preferred implementation is probably fat pointers.
 All objects in memory are stored without a vtable or type descriptor pointer.
 Instead references to objects are "fat".
 Meaning references are actually a pair of a pointer to the data and a pointer to a vtable like structure with the type descriptor.
 We will call this structure the *trait table*.
 Casting therefore involves changing the trait table portion of the reference.

 Whenever the compiler is able to determine the concrete type of a value, it can use a regular pointer rather than a fat pointer.
 Then if it calls a function needing a fat pointer, it can use a constant value for the trait table pointer.
 This applies to all structs since they can't be inherited from, nor can their interfaces be implemented.